 This is a bit of a more advanced variation so if you’re not ready for that yet, simply keeping your hands on the ground will do a great job at opening your shoulders as well!

-Keep your arms and hands at your sides flat on the ground.
+- Keep your arms and hands at your sides flat on the ground.
 On your next inhale, slowly lift up through your pelvis, keeping grounded feet and hands.
-Make a conscious effort to keep the tops of your shoulder on the ground.
+Make a conscious effort to keep the tops of your shoulders on the ground.

 Cobra Pose is a mild backbend that is perfect for beginners trying to improve their shoulder flexibility and open up their chest.